 One important factor worth considering is the distance between your residence and workplace.
 Therefore, finding a place near your office could save you a troublesome commute and long hours of traffic typical in busy Indian cities.

-If you are not sure about where to stay, you could rent out a place for a couple of weeks through Airbnb or ask your company to book you a hotel while you scout the neighbourhood for a suitable home.
+If you are not sure about where to stay, you could rent out a place for a couple of weeks through Airbnb or ask your company to book you a hotel while you scout the neighborhood for a suitable home.

 Once you zero down on the house, do insist on having all the paperwork in place, including a rental agreement vetted by a legal professional.
 Many landlords prefer an informal arrangement, but it’s not something you should agree to.